-This action is exempt from the California Environmental Quality Action (CEQA), as the action is not a "project" as defined by CEQA (PRC Section 21065 and CEQA Guidelines Section 15378), guidelines which define a "project" as the whole of an action, which has a potential for resulting in either a direct physical change in the environment, or reasonable foreseeable indirect physical change in the environment, and that is an activity directly undertaking by any public agency including public works construction and related activities.
-This action involves a presentation of a Draft Traffic Relief Plan by the Riverside County Transportation Commission.
+This action is exempt from the California Environmental Quality Action (CEQA), as the action is not a "project" as defined by CEQA (PRC Section 21065 and CEQA Guidelines Section 15378), guidelines which define a "project" as the whole of an action, which has a potential for resulting in either a direct physical change in the environment, or reasonable foreseeable indirect physical change in the environment, or reasonable foreseeable indirect physical change in the environment, and that is an activity directly undertaking by any public agency including public works construction and related activities.
+This action involves a presentation and seeking direction of the City Council of a Draft Traffic Relief Plan by the Riverside County Transportation Commission.
 Therefore, no environmental analysis is required.